cquickstad/sv_enum_obj/README.md

         a.get_enum_name(), legs, ride);
 endfunction
 ```
-To illustrate how extendable the class-based solution is, more animals can be added simply by declaring them.
-The original code need not be touched and may be even imported from another package.
-It just works.
+To illustrate how extendable the class-based solution is, as you project grows, more animals can be added simply by declaring them.

 This illustrates the _dependency inversion principle_ (the D in SOLID).
 Both `explain_animal()` and the individual animals depend on the `animal` base class.
 ```